lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 To do so, the <abbr title="Controlled Foreign Corporation">CFC</abbr> regime defines a <abbr>CFC</abbr> as a foreign corporation where, on _any day_ during the fiscal year for that corporation, more than 50% of the total value of the foreign corporation’s stock or more than 50% of the combined voting power of all classes of the foreign corporation’s voting stock is owned by U.S. shareholders, which is defined as a U.S. person<sup><a href="#fn22" id="fref22">22</a></sup> that owns more than 10% of the total value of the foreign corporation’s stock or voting power.

-There are, of course, a number of attribution rules and constructive ownership rules that allow the <abbr>IRS</abbr> to aggregate shareholdings of certain related individuals to determine whether a U.S. person should be deemed to own more than 10% of the total value of the foreign corporation’s stock or voting power.
-Notably, a U.S. citizen or resident’s shareholding will be aggregated with the shareholdings of his or her parents, spouse, children, or grandchildren, because it is presumed that these people will share a common interest and purpose in deferring taxes.
+There are a number of attribution rules and constructive ownership rules that allow the <abbr>IRS</abbr> to aggregate shareholdings of certain related individuals to determine whether a U.S. person should be deemed to own more than 10% of the total value of the foreign corporation’s stock or voting power.
+Notably, a U.S. citizen or resident’s shareholding will be aggregated with the shareholdings of his or her parents, spouse, children (including by adoption), or grandchildren, because it is presumed that these people will share a common interest and purpose in deferring taxes.
+For that matter, under the constructive ownership rules,<sup><a href="#fn23" id="fref23">23</a></sup> a U.S. person that indirectly owns stock in a foreign corporation through another holding company (in which that U.S. person is a majority shareholder), partnership, estate or trust, will be deemed to own a proportionate share (based on his or her stockholding of the holding company or beneficial interest in the partnership, estate or trust) of the foreign corporation for the purpose of calculating whether that U.S. person is a U.S. shareholder for <abbr>CFC</abbr> purposes.

+The

 #### The solution

+For fund sponsors accepting U.S. taxable investors into their funds, the

 ### Passive Foreign Investment Companies